Zugzwang: History

-puts Black in zugzwang, since 3...Kc4 4.Kg3 Kd4 5.Re1 and White wins.
+puts Black in zugzwang, since the black king must abandon its attack on the white rook and thus allow the white king to trap the knight: 3...Kc4 4.Kg3 (or Kg4) Kd4 5.Re1 and White wins.

 The concept of zugzwang is also seen in the 1585 endgame study by Giulio Cesare Polerio, published in 1604 by Alessandro Salvio, one of the earliest writers on the game.
 The only way for White to win is 1.Ra1 Kxa1 2.Kc2, placing Black in zugzwang.
 The only legal move is 2...g5, whereupon White promotes a pawn first and then checkmates with 3.hxg5 h4 4.g6 h3 5.g7 h2 6.g8=Q h1=Q 7.Qg7.

 Joseph Bertin refers to zugzwang in The Noble Game of Chess (1735), wherein he documents 19 rules about chess play.
 His 18th rule is: "To play well the latter end of a game, you must calculate who has the move, on which the game always depends."

 François-André Danican Philidor wrote in 1777 of the position illustrated that after White plays 36.Kc3, Black "is obliged to move his rook from his king, which gives you an opportunity of taking his rook by a double check [sic], or making him mate".
 Lasker explicitly cited a mirror image of this position (White: king on f3, queen on h4; Black: king on g1, rook on g2) as an example of zugzwang in Lasker's Manual of Chess.
 The British master George Walker analyzed a similar position in the same endgame, giving a maneuver (triangulation) that resulted in the superior side reaching the initial position, but now with the inferior side on move and in zugzwang.
 Walker wrote of the superior side's decisive move: "throwing the move upon Black, in the initial position, and thereby winning".

 Paul Morphy is credited with composing the position illustrated "while still a young boy".
 After 1.Ra6, Black is in zugzwang and must allow mate on the next move with 1...bxa6 2.b7# or 1...B (moves) 2.Rxa7#.

 Zugzwang in chess

-There are three types of chess positions: